MARIO: Motion-Augmented Real-Time Multi-Sensor Inertial Odometry

 I'm always happy to chat about research, potential collaborations, or just to connect!

-Feel free to reach out if you're interested in novel sensing & haptic technologies in HCI.
+Feel free to reach out if you're interested in human-AI interaction, novel sensing & haptic technologies, or wearable computing.
 I'm also happy to discuss potential research collaborations or just have a casual chat about the field!